 Cloud-rendered browser studio that offloads compositing to Lightstream's servers.

 Lightstream Studio is shaped for low-spec laptops.
-Its biggest strength: cloud rendering frees up your cpu.
 That makes it the right call for streamers on cheap laptops or anyone running heavy games alongside the broadcast

 It's a paid tool in the $ range.
 Some plans have a free trial — check the latest on their pricing page.